 - The installation of wind-driven tubes roof-pond toward the dominant direction, East and West, caused the wind to accelerate through the iron tubes.
-This proves that the convective wind blowing through all immersed tubes on the roof-pond and V-shading devices till 45 degrees can fasten the cooling water roof-pond and decrease cooling loads. - The experimental and CFD simulation models of standard K-Epsilon and standard wall function had similar results as indicated in Figure 14. - 3) It was certified that when the veiling plate was directed 45 degrees toward the mild air, it tends to strengthen the convective cooling effect on the roof-pond. - 4) The implementation of wind-driven tubes on a roofpond caused the temperature of water elements to become cooler, relatively 0.5° to 1°C during the nighttime compared to the conventional type - 5) The wind-driven tube roof-pond reduced the room

-- ambient temperature slightly from 0.4° to 0.7°C compared to ordinary and flat concrete roofs. - 6) The cooling load's energy was saved at 100 to 250 Watts per square meter roof areas using wind-driven tubes roof-pond compared to the common type of roofpond which is open-closed by day and night. - Saving energy operating mechanically layer roof-pond open and closed every day.
+This proves that the convective wind blowing through all immersed tubes on the roof-pond and V-shading devices till 45 degrees can fasten the cooling water roof-pond and decrease cooling loads. - 2) It was certified that when the veiling plate was directed 45 degrees toward the mild air, it tends to strengthen the convective cooling effect on the roof-pond. - 3) The implementation of wind-driven tubes on a roofpond caused the temperature of water elements to become cooler, relatively 0.5° to 1°C during the nighttime compared to the conventional type - The wind-driven tube roof-pond reduced the room ambient temperature slightly from 0.4 to 0.7°C compared to ordinary and flat concrete roofs. - 5) The cooling load's energy was saved at 100 to 250 Watts per square meter roof areas using wind-driven tubes roof-pond compared to the common type of roof-pond which is open-closed by day and night. - 6) Saving energy operating mechanically layer roof-pond open and closed every day.